ro-ko/Awesome-SLM/README.md

 ![](resources/image1.png)

-🔥 Small Language Models(SLM) Small language models are streamlined versions of large language models designed to retain much of the original capabilities while being more efficient and manageable.
+🔥 Small Language Models(SLM) are streamlined versions of large language models designed to retain much of the original capabilities while being more efficient and manageable.
 Here is a curated list of papers about small language models.

 ## Table of Content